gdichicago/gdi-intro-python/set2/slides/part1.md

 * Click file, save as.
 Type 'program.py' and click ok.

 ---
-Open a terminal and type
+Open a terminal and type:
 ```bash
 $ cd
 $ cd gdipython